valeriofarias/learn-bdd-playing-dice-book/text/en/01_Dice_Class/02_create_rspec.markdown

 	  it "should have numbers 1 to 6" end

-To execute this test open the terminal end enter in the dice folder and use the test commmand:
+To execute this test open the terminal end enter in the dice folder and use the test command:

 	cd dice
 	spec spec/dice_spec